ZANE.C

 Random Forest

-Decision trees are super sensitive to datasets, adding or removing sample will make big difference.
-So the “forest” is build out of multiple trees, each trained on different random set of samples, and different random set of features.
+Random Forest is a ensemble bagging model whose base model is decision tree.
+As the name indicating, the “forest” is build out of multiple trees, each trained on different random set of samples, and different random set of features.

 © 2024-present Zane Chen.
 All Rights Reserved.